 kurimanzutto @ galerie chantal crousel

-Minerva Cuevas, Eduardo Abaroa, Abraham Cruzvillegas, Damián Ortega, Philippe Hernandez, Gabriel Kuri, Sofía Táboas, Jonathan Hernández, Fernando Ortega, Alejandro Carrasco, Luis Felipe Ortega, Rirkrit Tiravanija and Daniel Guzmán.
-From ages 25 to 38 they all come from very different backgrounds (cartoonist, tattooist, tennis player or art student) and they all go in very different directions (terrorist, teacher, or whatever).
-Currently they are all sharing a common energy that happens in an everyday basis and has provoked, as a natural result, the formation of this “enterprise”.
-Collaborations between them have already created some publications, workshops, exhibitions, tournaments, travels and a few great parties.
+kurimanzutto was founded in August 21st, 1999 in Mexico City by Mónica Manzutto, José Kuri, and Gabriel Orozco together with thirteen artists to collaborate and represent their work: Minerva Cuevas, Eduardo Abaroa, Abraham Cruzvillegas, Damián Ortega, Philippe Hernandez, Gabriel Kuri, Sofía Táboas, Jonathan Hernández, Fernando Ortega, Alejandro Carrasco, Luis Felipe Ortega, Rirkrit Tiravanija, and Daniel Guzmán.
+Ranging from 25 to 38 years old, these artists come from very different backgrounds (a cartoonist, a tattooist, a tennis player, an art student...) and go in very different directions (terrorist, teacher or... whatever).
+But right now, they share a common energy in continuous expansion that has given place, as a natural result, to the creation of this “company”.
+Their collaboration has already produced publications, workshops, exhibitions, tournaments, trips, and a few great parties.